Venezuela's Hugo Chavez dies from cancer

-CARACAS President Hugo Chavez died on Tuesday after a two-year battle with cancer, ending 14 years of tumultuous and divisive rule that won him passionate support among the poor but hatred from business leaders and wealthy Venezuelans.
+CARACAS Venezuelan President Hugo Chavez died on Tuesday after a two-year battle with cancer, ending 14 years of tumultuous rule that made the socialist leader a hero for the poor but a hate figure to his opponents.

 The flamboyant 58-year-old had undergone four operations in Cuba for a cancer that was first detected in his pelvic region in mid-2011.
-He vanished from public view after December 11 surgery that resulted in complications and respiratory infections.

-"It's a moment of deep pain," said Vice President Nicolas Maduro, choking up during a national address.
-"Commander, thank you so much, on behalf of these people whom you protected."

-Military chiefs quickly pledged loyalty to Maduro, who will be caretaker leader until elections are called within 30 days.
-Weeping Chavez supporters poured onto the streets, chanting "Chavez lives!
-The revolution continues!" and "We are Chavez!"

-State TV broadcast Chavez's emotional last speech from December, shops in Caracas locked up for fear of looting, and condolences came from around the world, including messages from filmmaker Oliver Stone and U.N.
-Secretary General Ban Ki-moon.

-Tensions ran high in some areas.
-Colombia's RCN TV showed one of its reporters bleeding from a head wound after she was apparently beaten by Chavez supporters outside the military hospital.
+His last surgery was on December 11 and he had not been seen in public since.

+"We have just received the most tragic and awful information.
+At 4.25 p.m.
+(2055 GMT) today March the 5th, President Hugo Chavez Frias died," Vice President Nicolas Maduro announced in a televised address, his voice choking.

+"It's a moment of deep pain," he said in the address, in which he appeared with senior ministers.

-Chavez easily won a new six-year term at an election in October and his death is devastating for millions of supporters who adored his charismatic style, anti-U.S. rhetoric and oil-financed policies that brought subsidized food and free health clinics to long-neglected slums.
+Chavez easily won a new six-year term at an election in October and his death will devastate millions of supporters who adored his charismatic style, anti-U.S. rhetoric and oil-financed policies that brought subsidized food and free health clinics to long-neglected slums.

 Detractors, however, saw his one-man style, gleeful nationalizations and often harsh treatment of opponents as traits of an egotistical dictator whose misplaced statist economics wasted a historic bonanza of oil revenues.